nrs-org/novelslop/content/vol_01/chap_04.typ

   years younger than her, walking by a friend whom she had been happily chatting with.

+  Though it was hard to make out what they were saying, but it seemed they were discussing something about fashion.
+The two showed each other their lips, their makeups, as well as their uniforms.

   "It would be nice if I could find a close friend like that…", she mumbled.

+  Of course, Mona would not talk about such girly things.
+Instead of showcasing their appearances, Mona would rather talk about the idols currently trending on the Internet.
+Whether that was more healthy than the trivial discussions of high school girls were left to the reader.

   Being a prestigious prep school, Misuzu does not seem to be a place where idol fans would like to hang around at, so the likeliness of Mona actually finding